U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Naphtha less than 401 degrees Fahrenheit: See Petrochemical feedstocks.

-Naphthas: Refined or partly refined light distillates with an approximate boiling point range of 27 degrees to 221 degrees Centigrade.
+Naphthas: Refined or partly refined light distillates with an approximate boiling point range between 122 and 400 degrees Fahrenheit.
 Blended further or mixed with other materials, they make high-grade motor gasoline or jet fuel.
 Also, used as solvents, petrochemical feedstocks, or as raw materials for the production of town gas.

 National Association of Regulatory Utility Commissioners (NARUC): An affiliation of the public service commissioners to promote the uniform treatment of members of the railroad, public utilities, and public service commissions of the 50 states, the District of Columbia, the Commonwealth of Puerto Rico, and the territory of the Virgin Islands.

 National priorities list: The Environmental Protection Agency's list of the most serious uncontrolled or abandoned hazardous waste sites identified for possible long-term remedial action under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
 The list is based primarily on the score a site receives from the Environmental Protection Agency Hazard Ranking System.
 The Environmental Protection Agency is required to update the National Priorities List at least once a year.